 Textbook publishing and tablets are both multi-billion-dollar industries in the United States.

 Today, tablets are used by more than half of American adults and the majority of American children between the ages of 8 and 17.
-As the popularity of tablets increases, many schools are debating whether to make the switch from textbooks to tablets, along with introducing One-to-One programs (one device per student use) into their districts.
+As the popularity of tablets increases, many schools are debating whether to make the switch from using textbooks to using tablets in the classroom, along with introducing One-to-One programs (one device per student use) into their districts.

 Tablets offer several benefits over textbooks, but should tablets replace textbooks altogether?
 Many educators and students believe the answer is yes.